-Trump announces travel ban on people from 12 countries
+Donald Trump announces US travel ban on people from 12 countries

 In addition to the ban, which takes effect on Monday, there will be heightened restrictions on people from Burundi, Cuba, Laos, Sierra Leone, Togo, Turkmenistan and Venezuela.

-“I must act to protect the national security and national interest of the United States and its people,” Trump said in his proclamation.
+“I must act to protect the national security and national interest of the United States and its people,” Trump said in his order.

+In a video message released by the White House, Trump said the recent attack on a pro-Israel rally in Boulder, Colorado, had “underscored the extreme dangers posed to our country by the entry of foreign nationals who are not properly vetted”.

+The president said there were “millions and millions of these illegals who should not be in our country”.

 During his first term in 2017, Trump issued an executive order banning travel to the US by citizens of seven predominantly Muslim countries: Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen.